MoGERNN: An Inductive Traffic Predictor for Unobserved Locations: Numerical Experiments

 \textbf{Metrics.} All the methods are evaluated by three commonly adopted metrics in time series prediction: Mean Absolute Percentage Error (MAPE), Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
 It is important to note that original missing values in the dataset are excluded from the evaluation.

 \textbf{Implementation.} The proposed MoGERNN is implemented with PyTorch 2.2.1 on an NVIDIA RTX 4090 GPU.
 The historical $P$ and prediction horizons $F$ are both fixed in 12 steps (1 hour).
 Mean square error is adopted as the loss function.
 The dataset is divided into training and testing sets in a 7:3 ratio.
 The validation set is kept the same as the training set and used for early stopping with patience set to 10.
 We collect data using a sliding window with a stride of 12.
 In the training procedure, the random mask rate is set as 25\%.
-The diffusion convolution aggregator is chosen to be the $\operatorname{Agg}$ in Encoder-Decoder.
-To validate model performance for the FUNDS problem, different ratios of Virtual Sensors (VS), Failed Sensors (FS), Newly Added Sensors (NAS) and Always Available Sensors (AAS) are set.
+Following \citep{li2018dcrnn}, the diffusion convolution aggregator is chosen to be the $\operatorname{Agg}$ in Encoder-Decoder.
+To validate model performance for the iFun problem, different ratios of Virtual Sensors (VS), Failed Sensors (FS), Newly Added Sensors (NAS) and Always Available Sensors (AAS) are set.
 For clarity, we only give the formal definition of each type of sensors here, the ratio of them will be illustrated in each case study.
+The code for MoGERNN implementation is publicly available at: \url{https://github.com/ZJU-TSELab/MoGERNN}.

-\begin{itemize} \item VS: Sensors that are used solely for evaluation during the test phase. \item FS: Sensors that function normally during the training phase but are excluded in input during the testing phase. \item NAS: Sensors that are newly added in the test phase. \item AAS: Sensors that are always available during train and test. \end{itemize}
+\begin{itemize} \item VS: Sensors installed in never unobserved nodes and used solely for evaluation during the test phase. \item FS: Sensors that function normally during the training phase but are excluded in input during the testing phase. \item NAS: Sensors that are newly added in the test phase. \item AAS: Sensors that are always available during train and test. \end{itemize}